-As an iconic representation of NYC, this type of home became wildly popular.
+As an iconic representation of NYC, this type of home became wildly popular among top NYC interior designers and residents alike.
 The open floor plans, natural lighting, and rich use of finishes drew people in.
 Then, this design gave rise to loft-like residences that used many of the beloved characteristics of real lofts in an apartment setting.

 One difference is that loft-like spaces often make use of second levels or include walls to create bedrooms.
 These loft bedrooms are partially open and overlook the main living space.
 Sometimes this mezzanine is used as a home office space or sitting room.